infinity0/adhoc-backup-scripts/README.md

 can interfere with its dependency resolution algorithms, which makes upgrading (both manual and automatic) much harder.
 See issues section for details.

-In the program's terminology, "top-level" refers to an installed package that is not predependant on / dependant on / recommended by another installed package, and "absolute top-level" refers to the subset that are additionally also not suggested by another installed package.

 ## Pre-use

 Depends: aptitude, dialog, git